My shop

 More wool does not automatically mean more warmth.
 Less wool almost always means less function.

-6. The illusion of “coziness”
+6. The illusion of “cosiness”

 Fluff creates a feeling of warmth.
 But feeling is not physics.